daipe-ai/platform-docs/docs/using-notebook-function.md

 ```

 !!! info "Technical Reference"
-    Check the [Technical reference](input-decorators.md#notebook_function) for more details about the @notebook_function and other decorators.
+    Check the [Technical reference](input-decorators.md#notebook_function) for more details about the @dp.notebook_function and other decorators.